 Pinellas Park went to Manatee last season and lost 55-2.
 Starting quarterback Brandon Hames was in a car accident before the game and Graves replaced him.

-The Manatee game is unfortunately indicative of the Patriots’ playoff history.
-The school is 1-4 all time, with the lone win 3-0 over St. Petersburg in 1997.
+The Manatee game is unfortunately representative of the Patriots' playoff history.
+The school is 1-4, with the lone win 3-0 over St. Petersburg in 1997.